 Dealing with them exposed us to a lot of a itching and combing but also meant we had to learn about and dispel a number of myths about head lice.

 Now I know far more than I ever wanted to about them.
 Let’s toss some myths that you might absolutely KNOW are true.
 (They aren’t.)
 Let’s look at stuff like the difference between dandruff and lice nits, what kind of hair they prefer, lice treatments, and just how contagious these gross little insects are.

 According to my mother, lice-hunting started the day I entered elementary school.
-From then until my younger sister started high school, she spent many, many hours applying lice-killing shampoo and using a lice and nit comb.
+From then until my younger sister started high school, she spent many, many hours applying lice-killing shampoo and using a lice and nit comb. to check for lice.

 “All children should have short hair.” – my mom